Home-grown Live Music Nights

 Showcase Performances.
 These occasional “Extended Spots” are usually by a visitor from another club and take the form of a six-song (30-minute) set during the middle of the evening, leaving plenty of opportunities for floor singers.

-- Please turn off all phones during the evening
+- Please turn mobile phones on to “silent” during the evening

 - Please limit conversations to the gaps between songs